Kenta Nishimoto

-Kenta Nishimoto (西本 拳太, Nishimoto Kenta) is a Japanese badminton player.
+Kenta Nishimoto (西本 拳太, Nishimoto Kenta) is a Japanese badminton player who competes in men's singles.
+A member of the Japanese national team, he plays for the JTEKT Stingers team.
 He won a silver medal in the men's singles at the 2017 Summer Universiade and a bronze medal at the 2018 Asian Games.
 Nishimoto was part of Japan winning team at the 2012 Asian Junior Championships and at the 2017 Asia Mixed Team Championships.

 Career

 2013: First career final

 In 2013, Nishimoto reached the final of the Russia Open Grand Prix tournament, and became the runner-up after being defeated by Vladimir Ivanov of Russia.

+2016: Removal from national team

+In April 2016, amid a wider illegal casino scandal in Japanese badminton involving Kento Momota and Kenichi Tago, Nishimoto was removed from the Japanese national team by the Nippon Badminton Association and issued a stern warning after admitting that he had visited an illegal casino in Tokyo on two occasions between February and March 2015.
+Nishimoto stated that he had not gambled during the visits.
+Japanese media reported that Nishimoto had visited the casino with Tago, who had invited him to accompany him.
+Chuo University separately suspended Nishimoto from club activities for one month.

 2017: Summer Universiade silver

+Nishimoto returned to the Japanese A national team for the 2017 season.
 In August, Nishimoto participated in the 2017 Summer Universiade, held in Taipei.
 He lost to Wang Tzu-wei in the final, 16–21, 15–21, clinching a silver medal.

 2018: Asian Games bronze; 2 World Tour finals

 In January, Nishimoto reached his first BWF World Tour final, the 2018 Malaysia Masters.
 In the final, he lost to then-reigning world champion Viktor Axelsen in the final, 13–21, 23–21, 18–21 in three games.

 Later in August, Nishimoto participated in the 2018 Asian Games, held in Jakarta.
 He lost to home favourite and eventual champion Jonatan Christie in the semi-final, losing 15–21, 21–15, 19–21 in three games, winning a bronze medal.

 At the end of the year, Nishimoto made it to another final, the 2018 Hong Kong Open.
 He lost to Korea's Son Wan-ho in the final, losing 21–14, 17–21, 13–21 in an hour and 29 minutes.